 Not everyone is entitled to free NHS treatment in England.
-This page details our overseas visitor’s management and what can happen when you arrive at any of our location.
-How to access NHS Services in England provides more details.
+This page details our overseas visitor management and what can happen when you arrive at any of our sites.
+The How to access NHS Services in England website provides more details.

-An "overseas visitor" is any person who is not “ordinarily resident” in the UK.
+An 'overseas visitor' is any person who is not an 'ordinarily resident' in the UK.
 A person is not ordinarily resident in the UK simply because:

 - or have paid (or are currently paying) National Insurance contributions and taxes in the UK.

-What that means is that if you are visiting the UK as a tourist, on business, to stay with family, living in the UK without proper permissions or if you are a British citizen but not settled in the UK, you may have to pay for the hospital treatment you receive and depending on how urgent the treatment you require is, you may be asked to pay in advance.
+What that means is that if you are visiting the UK as a tourist, on business, to stay with family, living in the UK without proper permissions, or if you are a British citizen but not settled in the UK, you may have to pay for the hospital treatment you receive.
+Depending on how urgent the treatment you require is, you may be asked to pay in advance.

 The National Health Service (Charges to Overseas Visitors) Regulations 2015 (the Charging Regulations) amended recently by the NHS (Charges to Overseas Visitors) (Amendment) Regulations ("the 2017 Amendment Regulations") place a legal obligation on our Trust as a provider of 'relevant services' to establish whether a person is an overseas visitor to whom charges apply, or whether they are exempt from charges and when charges apply, we must make and recover charges in full in advance of providing them, unless doing so would prevent or delay the provision of immediately necessary or urgent services.
 Charges will still apply for these treatments if exemptions do not apply and patients will be charged and will be expected to pay.
 Not paying this charge may have an effect on any future immigration application you may make and you risk your visa application being denied.

 What will happen when I arrive at the hospital?